tkisason/getting-started-in-infosec/README.md

 * See: The T-Shaped individual

-o, if you can’t find any article any more, use archive.org and find an archived version.
+If you can’t find any article any more, use archive.org and find an archived version, or even better, submit a pull request with a fix :) You can do it straight from the GitHub's UI.
+Just press the little pencil icon.

 Don’t mistake perceived expertise for actual expertise.
 Read about the Dunning-Kruger effect:
 * https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect